garrandall/popular-music-data/tracks/the-chokin--kind-joe-simon.md

 Oh no, don't break your heart baby
-Oh no, I know you love me really i do, honey
+Oh no, I know you love me really I do, honey
 I tell you your love scares me to death girl
 It's the chokin' kind
 That's all it is